Data-Culpa/openclients/README.md

 Note that only one queue may be operational at a time for a given pipeline name + stage + environment combination; calling `queue_record()` will append to an existing queue.

+### Batch Data

+Validator supports batch data and streaming processing for sending large CSV files (for example).
+In the client library, this is implement with the `load_csv_file()` call, which takes a path to a CSV file.

+The `load_flat_array()` call can be used to load 2D arrays, whether they are Python native, pandas, or numpy arrays.
+In the current implementation, these are encoded as JSON and passed to the Validator service.

+### Pipeline Configuration

+You can configure alerts for pipeline data with a YAML file.

+    import yaml
+    config = yaml.load(file, yaml.SafeLoader)

+    dc.configure_pipeline(pipeline_name, config=config)

+Any client with permissions to edit the pipeline can load a new YAML file; the configuration only needs to be applied once.
+The configuration is viewable in the Validator UI.

 ### Logging into the Validator UI

 To view the operations of your pipeline, login to the Validator UI.
 You can see the status of your Validator installation by running the command: